Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals can hinder progress.
+- If you don’t set achievable goals, it can hinder progress.

-- Reduce stress by learning Time Management techniques and learning to delegate difficult tasks.
+- Reduce stress by practicing Time Management Techniques and gaining the ability to delegate unpopular tasks.

 Not Establishing Goals

-Which Ways Can You Network Better?
+In what ways Can You Network Better?

 - Join online forums related to your area of expertise

-- Volunteer to help with organizational tasks
+- Volunteer for organizational work

 - Participate in employee resource groups